Local Information for Global Network Estimation in Latent Space Models: Theoretical results

+We note that this setting is included only to illustrate the conditions of the general main theorems and error rates, rather than to propose new estimation methods for the SBM and its variants.
+Although well-established algorithms already exist for fitting the SBM (e.g., modularity based or spectral clustering \citep{karrer2011stochastic,J15}), we develop a likelihood-based approach for a more general latent space model with covariates, for which existing SBM community detection methods do not directly apply.

 Under the partial information framework, we denote the proportion of block $j$ members in the neighborhood as $r_{j,S} = | \cA_j \cap \cS|/n_S$ and the proportion of block $j$ members in the non-neighborhood set as $r_{j,I-S} = | \cA_j \backslash \cS|/n_{I-S} $.
-It is easy to see that Assumption~\ref{assp:strictly_balance} holds under the DC-SBM when $r_j = r_{j,S}$.
-To simplify our calculations, we will further assume the community sizes are balanced such that

-The following lemma bounds the magnitude of $\gamma_S$ under the simple DC-SBM setting above. \begin{lemma} Under Setting~\ref{set:DCSBM} and assuming Eq~\eqref{ex:simple_strictly} holds, $\kappa' \leq c r_S^{-1/2}$ for some $c > 0$, implying that $\gamma_S$ is lower bounded by $r_S^2$. \end{lemma} We will show later that, in more general settings, $\kappa'$ is upper bounded by a term that depends on the expected neighborhood ratio with high probability.
+It is easy to see that Assumption~\ref{assp:strictly_balance} holds under the SBM when $r_j = r_{j,S}$.
+To simplify our calculations, we will further assume the community sizes are balanced such that The following lemma bounds the magnitude of $\gamma_S$ under the simple SBM setting above. \begin{lemma} Under Setting~\ref{set:DCSBM} and assuming Eq~\eqref{ex:simple_strictly} holds, $\kappa' \leq c r_S^{-1/2}$ for some $c > 0$, implying that $\gamma_S$ is lower bounded by $r_S^2$. \end{lemma} We will show later that, in more general settings, $\kappa'$ is upper bounded by a term that depends on the expected neighborhood ratio with high probability.
 The lemma above and Eq~\eqref{ex:simple_strictly} allow us to simplify condition~\eqref{eq:Zop_cond} required in Theorem~\ref{thm:nc_exact} so that we can better interpret the results in terms of network sparsity and neighborhood ratio using the next corollary.